 - pricing tiers, usage levels, product support costs, terms and conditions, time commitments, access to data, escrow options.

-6-Steps for Objective Solution Selection
+Objective Solution Selection

 The approach you can use is quite straight forward.
 We facilitate this process with clients in their selection of marketing and sales technology – which along with brand, media, process and organization makes up and effective ‘revenue system’:

 - Gain a deep understanding of your business and the factors that drive the decision